mdolbear/blackjacknodeui/README.md

 # Bknodeui

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.
+This ui runs on top of my blackjack node project.
+The goal was to learn a bit of angular development.

 ## Development server